GabrielaGodek/snake/README.md

 # Study project: Snake Game
 The Snake Game project is a classic implementation of the popular Snake game using React as the frontend framework and Tailwind CSS for styling.
 The game involves controlling a snake that moves around a grid, eating food to grow longer, while avoiding collisions with itself and the bombs.

-**With each consumed piece of food, the speed increases, and a new bomb is randomly placed on the board.**
+With each piece of food consumed, the speed increases, and a new bomb is randomly placed on the board.
-Good luck!
+You can find a legend in the top-right corner.
+Below it, you'll also see your top scores.

+Have fun!

 ## Installation
 1. Clone the repository `git clone https://github.com/GabrielaGodek/snake`